ACURO Submission FAQs

 - What types of amendments need to be submitted to ACURO?

 ACURO must review and approve all significant changes (as defined by ACURO) to funded animal work previously approved by ACURO prior to implementation of IACUC approved changes.
-Significant changes are defined in ACURO Protocol Change Guidance.
+Significant changes are defined in ACURO Protocol Change Policy.

 - Does ACURO accept amendments approved thru the veterinary verification and consultation (VVC) process?